-This definition generalizes without problem to all cyclotomic Hecke algebras of complex reflection groups (cf. \cite{BK}, \cite{Kim} and \cite{MaRo}).
+Brou\'e, Malle and Rouquier (cf.~\cite{BMR}) have shown that we can define the \emph{generic Hecke algebra} $\mathcal{H}(W)$ associated to a complex reflection group $W$ as a quotient of the group algebra of the braid group of $W$.
+The algebra $\mathcal{H}(W)$ is an algebra over a Laurent polynomial ring in a set of indeterminates $\textbf{v}=(v_i)_{0 \leq i \leq m}$ whose cardinality $m$ depends on the group $W$.
+A \emph{cyclotomic Hecke algebra} is an algebra obtained from $\mathcal{H}(W)$ via a specialization of the form $v_i \mapsto y^{n_i}$, where $y$ is an indeterminate and $n_i \in \mathbb{Z}$ for all $i=0,1,\ldots,m$.
+The blocks of a cyclotomic Hecke algebra over the Rouquier ring are the \emph{Rouquier blocks} of the cyclotomic Hecke algebra.
+Thus, the Rouquier blocks generalize the notion of the families of characters to all complex reflection groups.

-This paper contains a thorough study of symmetric algebras and serves as an introduction to the Hecke algebras of complex reflection groups.
+In \cite{BK}, Brou{\'e} and Kim presented an algorithm for the determination of the Rouquier blocks of the cyclotomic Hecke algebras of the groups $G(d,1,r)$ and $G(e,e,r)$.
+Later, Kim (cf.~\cite{Kim}) generalized this algorithm to include all the groups of the infinite series $G(de,e,r)$.
+However, it was realized recently that their algorithm does not work in general, unless $d$ is a power of a prime number.
+Moreover, the Rouquier blocks of the ``spetsial'' cyclotomic Hecke algebra of many exceptional irreducible complex reflection groups have been calculated by Malle and Rouquier in \cite{MaRo}.
+In this book, we correct and complete the determination of the Rouquier blocks for all cyclotomic Hecke algebras and all complex reflection groups.